aleen42/PersonalWiki/Programming/JavaScript/Framework/underscore/array_index/array_index.md

         } else if (sortedIndex && idx && length) {
             /**
              * if sortedIndex has been passed and both idx and length are not zero
-             * then use binary searching to acculate searching */ idx = sortedIndex(array, item);
+             * then use binary searching to acculate */ idx = sortedIndex(array, item);